 The quantity of a student's progress is measured by the Cumulative Completion Rate (hours earned divided by hours attempted).
 Students are required to complete 2/3 of attempted hours while at Columbia College.
 Students who receive an I (incomplete), F (failing), W (withdrawal), or WE (withdrawal excused) for a course in a session will have those courses included in the cumulative attempted hours (for definition of grades please see academic policies, regulations, and procedures).
-The Cumulative Completion Rate will be calculated in December and May to determine eligibility for financial aid for the following term.
 All courses are included in the Cumulative Completion Rate calculation.
 Please note the following:

 - Repeated courses will add total hours attempted but not hours completed; the grade will simply be replaced.
-The new grade will be included in the cumulative GPA calculation, which will be considered when progress is again checked; therefore the repeated course will be included in both qualitative and quantitative calculations. - Withdrawals, including excused withdrawals, will count toward hours attempted for the Cumulative Completion Rate. - Remedial, Enrichment and English as a Second Language courses will count toward the Cumulative Completion Rate as well as cumulative GPA. - Audit and Pass/Fail courses will count toward the Cumulative Completion Rate. - Transfer credit (including those received during consortium study) will not count toward the calculation of cumulative attempted credit hours and cumulative completed credit hours.
-Transfer credit will not count toward the Cumulative Completion Rate.
+The new grade will be included in the cumulative GPA calculation, which will be considered when progress is again checked; therefore the repeated course will be included in both qualitative and quantitative calculations.
+Federal regulation allows for financial aid to pay for one retake of any previously passed course. - Withdrawals, including excused withdrawals, will count toward hours attempted for the Cumulative Completion Rate. - Remedial, Enrichment and English as a Second Language courses will count toward the Cumulative Completion Rate as well as cumulative GPA. - Audit and Pass/Fail courses will count toward the Cumulative Completion Rate. - Transfer credit (including those received during consortium study) will count toward the calculation of cumulative attempted credit hours and cumulative completed credit hours.
+Transfer credit will count toward the Cumulative Completion Rate.
 Transfer credit does not count in the calculation of GPA.
 Transfer credit will count toward Maximum Time Measure.